brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 and super-1-2 (system ID 2), we see another Neg-Dis-Prefix TIE from spine-2-1 (system ID 104) itself.

-What we see here is the rule for propagating negatively disaggregated prefix TIEs in action.
+What we see here is the rule for propagating negative disaggregate prefix TIEs in action.
-The rule is: if, for a given prefix, a node receives negatively disaggregated prefix TIEs from _all_ its parent nodes, then it should reoriginate a negatively disaggregated prefix TIE for that prefix.
+The rule is: if, for a given prefix, a node receives negative disaggregate prefix TIEs from _all_ its parent nodes, then it should reoriginate a negative disaggregate prefix TIE for that prefix.

 Why is that?
 Well we already saw that spine-2-1 installed a discard route for those prefixes.